jgd-solutions/jgd-cmake-modules/tests/README.md

 ## Test Layout

-- **test-project-consumption:** A phony project that finds and consumes each of the following test projects.
+- **test-project-consumption:** A project that finds and consumes each of the following test projects.
 - **single-exec:** Produces a single executable.
 - **libsingle:** Produces a single library, either static or shared.
 - **libcomponents:** Produces multiple libraries through a single project, offered as library components.